leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 4. Calculate fields

-What is this Layer?
+What is this layer?
 This layer shows where the water is within the valley bottom.
 Free flowing is water that is flowing in the channel unobstructed, ponded is water that is being ponded by some sort of structure, generally a beaver dam, overflow is water that is being structurally forced onto the floodplain.

 #### Lines of Evidence: